awhittle2/CS361-microservice/README.md

 # Transactions RESTful API

-In the directory, I have stored 3 different scripts which effectively perform all the same tasks.
-It incudes the relevant helper functions and calls to GET, POST, PUT, and DELETE data from the transactions.json file, which stores all transactions that the user inputs.
+In the directory, I have stored three different scripts which effectively perform all the same tasks.
+These are commands.sh, commands.js, and commands.py and they incude the relevant helper functions and calls to GET, POST, PUT, and DELETE data from the transactions.json file, which ultimately stores all transactions that the user inputs.

 ## Instructions on how to programmatically REQUEST data